DevArtech/llmflow-frontend/README.md

 ### Setting up the Project

 1. Ensure Node.js and npm is installed ([NodeJS](https://nodejs.org/en))
-   > Note: npm should install with Node automatically with default settings'
+   > Note: npm should install with Node automatically with default settings
 2. In the project, run `npm install`
 3. Start up the development server with `npm run start`